 The treatment so far has ignored the possibility of complex formation.
 The collision complex is comprised of a dense forest of resonant states, depicted schematically in Fig. 1 by horizontal lines.
-These states, denoted $\mu$ , are potentially numerous and complicated and are therefore best characterized by statistical quantities such as their mean level spacing d (equivalently mean density of states $\rho = 1/d$ ) and their coupling matrix elements $W{i\mu}$ to the open channels.
-For the purposes of the theory it is assumed that the lifetime of the complex is long compared to the mean collision time, so that complex formation and decay can be considered distinct events.
-This assumption appears to be validated by the observation of K2Rb2 complexes in KRb + KRb ultracold reactions [6] and by the measure of their lifetimes [14].
+These states, denoted μ , are potentially numerous and complicated, and are therefore best characterized by statistical quantities, such as their mean level spacing d (equivalently mean density of states $\rho = 1/d$ and their coupling matrix elements $W{i\mu}$ to the open channels.
+For the purposes of a theory on complex formation, it is assumed that the lifetime of the complex is long compared to the mean collision time, so that the complex formation and decay are distinct events.
+This assumption appears to be validated by the observation of K_2Rb_2 complexes in KRb + KRb ultracold reactions [6] and by the measure of their lifetimes [14].
 In this case, losses due to complex formation can also occur.

-Complex formation can therefore be considered as an unobserved process, as defined in the previous section.
-We will see that the theory of highly resonant collisions can recast this type of loss into a phenomenological absorption term, included in the definition (8) for the unobserved processes.
+This process will be considered as an unobserved process, as defined in the previous section.
+We will see that the theory of highly resonant collisions can recast this type of loss into a phenomenological absorption term, included in the definition (5) as for the unobserved processes discussed above.
+This will also enter as a parameter of our theory in the following.

-The key concept for understanding highly resonant collisions and the corresponding complex formation can be found in the compound nucleus (CN) model introduced by Bohr for understanding nuclear collisions [24].
+The key concept for understanding highly resonant collisions and the corresponding complex formation can be found in the compound nucleus (CN) model introduced by Bohr for understanding nuclear collisions [21].
 This theory postulates that a compound state involving all the nucleons forms immediately when a particle (such as a neutron) encounters the nucleus.
-These compound states have long lifetimes which lead to a dense set of narrow resonances in the cross section as a function of energy.
-Since Bohr's initial insight, the statistical theory of highly resonant scattering has been developed considerably [20,25-30].
+These compound states have long lifetimes which leads to a dense set of narrow resonances in the cross section as a function of energy.
+Since Bohr's initial insight, the statistical theory of highly resonant scattering has been developed considerably [20, 22-27].
 We draw heavily on this literature in what follows.